neroshop/neroshop/readme.md

 # neroshop

-An attempt to create an online marketplace for [Monero](https://getmonero.org/) users ("nero" meaning black + shop), which is likely to fail
+An attempt to create an online marketplace for [Monero](https://getmonero.org/) users, which is likely to fail

 [![alt text](res/neroshop-logo.png)](https://github.com/larteyoh/neroshop "neroshop logo")

 language: `c++`

+# naming:
+The name neroshop comes from "nero", meaning black combined with the word "shop"

 # dependencies:
 * [monero](https://github.com/monero-project/monero) (MIT)